amitrani6/model-evaluation-examples/README.md

-# Time Series Examples
+# Model Evaluation Examples

-A repository that holds examples of time series analysis.
+A repository that holds examples of how to evaluate models.